Louis XIV: Accession

 Sensing imminent death in the spring of 1643, King Louis XIII decided to put his affairs in order for his four-year-old son Louis XIV.
 Not trusting the judgement of his Spanish wife Queen Anne, who would normally have become the sole regent of France, the king decreed that a regency council would rule on his son's behalf, with Anne at its head.

 Louis XIII died on 14 May 1643.
-On 18 May Queen Anne had her husband's will annulled by the Parlement de Paris, a judicial body of nobles and high-ranking clergy, and she became sole regent.
+On 18 May Queen Anne had her husband's will annulled by the Parlement of Paris, a judicial body of nobles and high-ranking clergy, and she became sole regent.
 She exiled her husband's ministers Chavigny and Bouthilier and appointed the Count of Brienne as her minister of foreign affairs.
 Anne kept the direction of religious policy strongly in hand until her son's majority in 1661.

 She appointed Cardinal Mazarin as chief minister, giving him the daily administration of policy.
 She continued the policies of her late husband and Cardinal Richelieu, despite their persecution of her, in order to win absolute authority in France and victory abroad for her son.
 Anne protected Mazarin by exiling her followers the Duke of Beaufort and Marie de Rohan, who conspired against him in 1643.

 The best example of Anne's loyalty to France was her treatment of one of Richelieu's men, the Chancellor Pierre Séguier.
 Séguier had brusquely interrogated Anne in 1637 (like a "common criminal", as she recalled) following the discovery that she was giving military secrets to her father in Spain, and Anne was virtually under house arrest for years.
 By keeping the effective Séguier in his post, Anne sacrificed her own feelings for the interests of France and her son Louis.